fabio-n19/Git-Link/README.md

 # Git-Link
-Trying to link Git, Github and RStudio
+#Linking GitHub and RStudio for the first time.